gurleenv15/gurleenvirk-analytics-portfolio/humanoid-robotics-strategy-analysis/src/05_synthesis_and_recommendation.md

 For most investors, HUMN offers a more balanced and diversified entry into humanoid robotics, while Tesla remains appropriate for highly risk‑tolerant investors seeking concentrated upside from Optimus.

 -- 6.5 Final Integrated Conclusion

-By combining website language, visual storytelling, leadership backgrounds, and investment data, we find that:
+By combining website language, visual storytelling, leadership backgrounds, and investment data, it is found that:

 Tesla and Agility represent two fundamentally different strategies within humanoid robotics.